NAVETRA™ · OIaR Simulation

 Sources & References

-All financial figures, regulatory findings, and governance facts cited in this article are drawn from primary SEC enforcement actions, DOJ settlements, and named third-party sources.
-Weatherford International settled all regulatory actions without admitting or denying the findings.
+All financial figures, regulatory findings, and governance facts cited in this article are drawn from primary SEC and DOJ materials and named public sources.
+Weatherford International settled the referenced regulatory matters without admitting or denying the findings.
 The governance analysis represents Purple Wins' interpretation of the public record.

 Primary Regulatory Sources — FCPA & Sanctions